Runt (album): Releases

 Ampex Records first issued the album in 1970 as a promotional release with 10 tracks, intended only for radio deejays.
 The general public release was in September.
-The single "We Gotta Get You a Woman" entered the Billboard Hot 100 at No. 92 in mid-November 1970, then climbed to its peak of No. 20 at the end of January 1971.
+The single "We Got to Get You a Woman" entered the Billboard Hot 100 at No. 92 in mid-November 1970, then climbed to its peak of No. 20 at the end of January 1971.

 Ampex decided to press more copies of the LP in November 1970.
 A 12-track master of the LP, which Rundgren had rejected in favor of a second mix, was accidentally sent to the pressing plant, resulting in approximately 5,000 mis-presses, which were sold despite the mistake.
 There was also an 11-track version which has the standard 6 tracks on Side One and 5 tracks on Side Two featuring The full length version of "Baby Let's Swing" and "Say No More".
 This version may have been pressed in even smaller numbers.
 This album as well as Runt: The Ballad of Todd Rundgren were issued in 1971 on the Bearsville label, being distributed by Ampex at the time.
 In mid-1971 Bearsville was purchased by Warner Bros. distribution, and plans were made to re-release each album with Runt as catalog number BV 2046 and Ballad as BV 2047.
 These were never pressed.
 Later in 1973 Warner Bros urged Bearsville to re-release both albums as a "twin pack" entitled Todd Rundgren's Rack Job (Catalog number 2BV 2156).
 The album got as far as test presses and album art but was shelved, as Rundgren preferred to release an album of new material instead.

+In 2023 Rhino Entertainment and Bearsville Records released a previously unknown and unheard alternate mix of the album that contained full length versions of the songs "Baby Let's Swing", "The Last Thing You Said", and "Don't Tie My Hands".
+It was released on a red-colored vinyl with a red 45 RPM single of "We Got to Get You a Woman" B/W "Baby Let's Swing Medley".
+Pressings were limited to 2500 copies.